filecoin-project/FIPs/FIPS/fip-00xx.md

 Under the FVM fee market framework, when processing legacy transactions, `GasPrice` is adapted to simultaneously fulfill the roles of both `GasFeeCap` and `GasPremium`.
 In this adaptation, both `GasFeeCap` and `GasPremium` are set equal to `GasPrice`.
 Initially, the base fee is subtracted, and any remaining attoFIL from the `GasPrice`, after this deduction, is allocated entirely as a priority fee to the miner.
 This arrangement ensures that the total fee (base fee plus priority fee) paid by the user for a legacy transaction does not surpass the `GasPrice` set by the user on the legacy ETH transaction.

 ## Product Considerations
-This FIP enhances the Filecoin network by facilitating the execution of legacy Ethereum transactions, thereby bolstering Filecoin's interoperability with the Ethereum network, which already accommodates such transactions.
+This FIP enhances the Filecoin network by facilitating the execution of legacy Ethereum transactions, thereby bolstering Filecoin's interoperability with pre-existing Ethereum tools, libraries, contract suites, and frameworks, which assume such transactions.

 A notable number of smart contracts on various chains were initially deployed using legacy transactions, signed by the contract authors through ephemeral accounts.
 Subsequently, these keys were discarded, and the signed transactions for deploying these contracts became publicly accessible online.
 This FIP enables users to deploy these pre-signed contracts on the Filecoin network by directly replaying the existing legacy contract creation transactions.